fferflo/einx/docs/source/gettingstarted/introduction.rst

 *Optional:*

 - Generalized neural network layers using Einstein notation.
-Supports PyTorch, Flax, Haiku and Equinox.
+Supports PyTorch, Flax, Haiku, Equinox and Keras.
 - Inspecting backend operations that are made for a given einx call (See :ref:`Inspection <inspectingoperations>`).

 **Next steps:**